sambitmishra0628/PSP-GNM/README.md

 |1AJ3A|wt|39|93|H|A|-2.41|2.308|4|
 |1AJ3A|wt|93|39|A|H|-2.41|2.308|4|

-*In the above, note that there are duplicate rows for the same broken contact (e.g., 17 and 88).
-In the present version of the code, only the unique broken contacts are retained for ΔΔG calculation.
-A newer version of the code will be released to output only the unique rows in the \*_contact_breaks file.*
+*Note that although there are duplicate rows for the same broken contact (e.g., 17 and 88) in this file.
+However, we only utilize information on the unique broken contacts for ΔΔG calculations.
+A newer version of the code will be released to output only the unique rows corresponding to unique broken contacts in the \*_contact_breaks file.*

 An explanation of each column in the table above is as follows.